 Jean-François Rauzier created the "Utopia" project for the Belvédère, in collaboration with the curator Nina Sales.
 Together, they imagined a multidisciplinary, immersive, and fundamentally visionary space.
 The artistic journey is inspired by the French Enlightenment, inviting the public to immerse themselves in the heart of fabulous frescoes, modern day heterotopias.
-These will give the visitor the sensation of wandering in the heart of dreamlike and historical universes, and will plunge them, thanks to this hyperphotographic effect, into a reflection on the place of humans in the city and tomorrow’s world.Find out more
+These give the visitor the sensation of wandering in the heart of dreamlike and historical universes, and plunge them, thanks to this hyperphotographic effect, into a reflection on the place of humans in the city and tomorrow’s world.Find out more

 Jean-François Rauzier presents the exhibition "Utopia" in the Belvedere of the Pavillon France from October 1, 2021 to March 31, 2022.
 He has collaborated with curator Nina Sales to imagine a multidisciplinary, immersive, and fundamentally visionary space.